Maltretieren/maltretieren.github.com/_posts/2014-10-20-testing-combo.md

 {% include JB/setup %}

 ## The Goal
-The goal is to automatically run tests for this angularjs site whssSSSen a new file is deployed to github.
+The goal is to automatically run tests for this angularjs site as soon as a new file is deployed to github.
 The tests will run on Travis.
 The testing combo reads as following

  - Karma (Test Runner, integrates well with AnularJS)
  - Karma Plugins (karma-coverage)